manuelbieh/react-book/basics/excursus-es2015+.md

 The concept of destructuring is not only limited to arrays.
 Objects can also be assigned to variables if they share the same naming.

 The semantics are very similar to those of arrays, with the difference that values are not being assigned based on position but based on their property name.
-Moreover, curly braces are used instead of brackets.
+Moreover, curly brackets are used instead of square brackets.

 ```javascript
 const user = {